skypager/skypager/README.md

 When your code is running, Skypager provides a global runtime singleton (like `document` or `window` in the browser) that has different APIs which can be used to build all of the components that are needed to power a modern JavaScript application, whose state and logic might be spread across the browser and node APIs.

 In node requiring `skypager` will always return the same object, with the same state.
+It will be rooted in the current project, the nearest package.json in your current working directory.
+It will also be tied to the current git repository.

-Similarly, in the browser, the skypager global is a singleton.
+Similarly, in the browser, the skypager global is a singleton that is tied to the current URL (the hostname and pathname components of the URL at least.)

 These instances of the runtime are designed to work together.
+(Consider that there's often a one to one relationship between some package.json in your portfolio, and some URL or domain that you own.)

-The build environment and run environment can be connected in several different ways, all of which make all different phases of the application development cycle more productive.
+The build environment and run environment can be connected in many different ways, all of which make all different phases of the application development cycle more productive.

 ## Installation